veeto

 Summary

-Senator Cortese's proposal creates a framework for employers to make voluntary retroactive wage payments to renewable energy workers while qualifying for enhanced federal tax incentives under the Inflation Reduction Act of 2022.
-The measure authorizes taxpayers, employers, and contractors to provide additional compensation to workers who performed construction or repairs on qualified clean energy facilities between January 2023 and December 2024.
+Senator Cortese's renewable energy labor bill creates a framework for employers to make voluntary retroactive wage payments to clean energy workers while qualifying for federal tax incentives under the Inflation Reduction Act of 2022.
+The legislation authorizes taxpayers, employers, and contractors to provide additional compensation to workers who performed installation, modification, or repair work on qualified renewable energy facilities between January 2023 and December 2024.

 40% progression